Jiahao-Ma/MultiviewC/README.md

-# MultiviewC dataset toolkits and engine!
+# MultiviewC engine and dataset toolkits!
 ## MultiviewC engine based on UE4.
 MultiviewC engine, the platform that support for multi-person online data collection, are released!